toneiojimz/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+    to store data for a user to have access to restricted pages for a certain time.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+    hashing

 - [ ] What does bcrypt do to slow down attackers?

+    hashing passwords reduces the amount of passwords an attacker can hash

 - [ ] What are the three parts of the JSON Web Token?

+    header, payload, signature

 ## Minimum Viable Product